Balance and Fall Prevention: Strategies for Intervention

 As a result, if some people slip, trip, or loose their balance it is less likely they will be able to recover equilibrium in time to prevent a fall.

-Balance & Fall Prevention: Who Falls?
+Balance and Fall Prevention: Who Falls?

 Multiple studies have compared those who fall to those who do not fall.
 From these studies, risk factors for increased risk of fall include: